ndd21/PHYS281/docs/exercises.md

     ```

 !!! question "Part 2"
-    Add a new particle and it's charge to the dictionary.
+    Add a new particle and its charge to the dictionary.

 ??? info "Solution"